Imperal Docs

 "That's not yours — this account doesn't have access."

 Audit row: status='failed', error.code='TENANT_SCOPE_VIOLATION', retention security_forever.
-PagerDuty fires above threshold (federal incident response).
+The platform escalates these to incident response above threshold.

 If the LLM picked an id that wasn't seen in conversation: